ArcaneEngineer/ECS-tutorials/part3.md

 Notice that both their function signature (arguments list) and content has changed (conditional blocks added).
 However, within each `else` block, the code is exactly the same as in [part 2](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part2.md)](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part2.md).

-The upshot is that if raw data is provided in the function call, use it -- else randomly generate data within acceptable ranges.
+The upshot is that if raw data is provided in the function call, we use it -- else we randomly generate data within acceptable ranges.

 In future, I would like to abstract this logic so we don't need `if-else` blocks between every single `init*` concrete function (`initTransform`, `initMotion` etc.).
 But as there are only three of them at present, this suffices for now.
 (In OOP, this change could be made using either a base `class` / virtual method, or by the use of `interfaces` or `traits`.)

 ### The Null Design Pattern

-Finally, there is a function we use if no initialiser exists.
+Finally, there is a special function which we use if no initialiser or updater function exists for a given component type.

 ```
 function funcNull(component, data) {} //"null pattern"